waste-not/waste-not/README.md

 <h1 align="center">Waste Not</h1>

-An application developed to assist organizations and individuals alike in the donation of leftover food to address the issues of hunger and food waste.
+An application developed to assist organizations and individuals alike in the donation of leftover food to address the issues of hunger and food waste, as well as the waste of clothing and other items.

 <div style="text-align:center">
   <img src="http://s31.postimg.org/3lhdpdbkr/Screen_Shot_2016_04_19_at_4_29_24_PM.png"/>